January 23, 2022

 Netflix, PayPal, Intel, eBay, Groupon...
 What do all these names have in common?
 Aside from the fact that they all offer a highly popular service or product, of course.
 They’re all enterprises operating on a global scale, serving millions of people, and building scalable network applications.
 And they all went with Node.js for development.

 Seemingly every month now, another enterprise-level company reveals that it’s been successfully using the platform in its operations.
-Node.js became the go-to technology for most of Fortune 500 companies which highlights the maturation of the technology within this type of organization.
+Node.js reached usage in 98% of Fortune 500 companies many years ago, highlighting the maturation of the technology within this type of organization.

 Let’s get to it, shall we?